Fiserv/Commerce-Hub/docs/carat/Transactions/Charges.md

 |Variable | Data Type| Maximum Length | Description/Values |
 |---------|----------|----------------|---------|
 |`captureFlag` | *string* | 5 | Designates if the transaction should be captured ( *TRUE* for Sale and *FALSE* for Pre-Auth)|

-**OR**

-- `amount` : Amount object to support the request for payment.
-- `paymentSource` : Model for Payment source.
-This is sent as a part of the request to determine wht is the source of the payment.
-- `card` : Used to sent the card details.
-Contains card number, expiry date, CVV etc. Clink on Link to know more about Card Component.
-- `transactionDatils` : Used to send transaction data.

 ---